Every time a new model is released, the iPhone camera features bring us closer to the capabilities of DSLRs and other professional-grade cameras.

 DNG, or digital negative, is the industry standard for professional photography.

 RAW photos capture a lot more information than JPEG or HEIF images.
-So, while the file size is significantly larger, you have more control during the editing process.
+So, while the file size is significantly larger, you have more control during the iPhone editing process.

 Note that if you use an editing application that doesn’t support DNG files (not all of them do), your photos may look flat and underexposed.